ccardea/osy-site/samkhya/effects.md

 And also from the effect having the nature of the cause.

-A chair made out of wood isn't just a chair, it's a wooden chair.

 ### SPS 1.121
 - *Nasah* = disappearance or destruction
 - *Karana-layah* = dissolution into the cause